jimiljojo/visa-slot-bot/README.md

 4. Create a new telegram channel.
 Take a note of the username, and add it to the python script for `YOUR CHANNEL HERE` placeholder.
 This is where you will get screenshots forwarded to.
     1. Create a new channel and select public
     2. Type a name after https://t.me/xxxxxx ( this can be same as channelname)
-    3. Use the above name if the script
+    3. Use the above name for `YOUR CHANNEL HERE`. (tip: you can also put your username there)

 5. Run the python script by typing `python3 tele_visa_script.py`.
 You will now get MacOS notification when a screenshot is available on the Dropbox channel with slots available.